firebase/flutterfire/docs/cloud-messaging/first-message.md

 devices, along with data for "impressions" (notifications seen by users) for Android apps.

-## Handling Interaction
+## Handling interaction

-Since notifications are a visible cue, it is common for users to interact with them (by pressing them).
-The default behavior on both Android & iOS is to open the application.
+The default behavior for notifications (e.g. by pressing them) on both Android & iOS is to open the application.
 If the application is terminated, it will be started, and if it is in the background, it will be brought to the foreground.

 Depending on the content of a notification, you may wish to handle the user's interaction when the application opens.
-For example, if a new chat message is sent using a notification and the user presses it, you may want to open the specific conversation when the application opens.
+For example, if a new chat message is sent using a notification and the user selects it, you may want to open the specific conversation when the application opens.

 The `firebase-messaging` package provides two ways to handle this interaction: